 Week 9 –Week 12

-Last month is all about analysing yourself and working on your flaws and acing the strengths.
+Last month is all about analyzing yourself and working on your flaws and acing the strengths.
 We hope by now you are confident about your GMAT prep.
 This month should be totally devoted to practice and practice.

 - Appear for 3-4 Sectional tests